Biostatistics FAQs

 -

-Can I waive BIOSTAT 201A (Introductory Statistics)?
+Can I waive BIOSTAT 201A (Introduction to Biostatistics)?

 Students who wish to waive school requirements for Biostatistics 201A must have taken a college-level course equivalent to Biostatistics 201A, AND pass the waiver examination.